Niha-analytics/Projects-on-data-Visualization/README.md

   • Identifying factors that significantly influence the demand and ratings and are driving force behind it.

   • Drawing Insights and Recommendations.

+**2 - Fifa World Cup Analysis.**

+  A new football club named 'Brussels United FC' has just been inaugurated.
+As a member of this club, We have been assigned a task to      carry analysis of the world cup data.